melt-ui/melt-ui/src/docs/content/builders/sortable.md

 ### Multiple Zones (fromZones prop)

-By default items can not move between zones.
-To allow this, use the zonal `fromZone` prop.
+By default items cannot move between zones.
+To allow items to move from one zone to  another, use the zonal prop `fromZone`.

 `fromZone` supports `*` to allow items from all zones, `-` to disallow items from all zones or `string[]`` to allow items from specific zones.